myOmikron/bbb-controller/README.md

 In `POST` requests, parameters and the authentication checksum has to be provided as a valid json object in the request's body.

-Unless stated otherwise, every endpoint's respond is a valid json object of the following form:
+Unless stated otherwise, every endpoint responds with a valid json object of the following form:

 ```json
 {